 And, alas, there appear really to be people — at large in the “MoveOn” crowd and within the Democratic caucus — who believe achieving that goal — having authority over your health care and handing someone else the responsibility for it — is possible without bankrupting us.
 These are, in general, the same people who seem to believe that anything the government provides is “free”, that resources they want the government to spend on their pet projects somehow appear by magic (perhaps spirited out of the endless stash that “rich people” keep sitting idle in their vaults and will therefore never miss) and with no deleterious consequences in the broader economy.

-But I would ask: When, in the history of the world, has separating the authority to act and the responsibility for the consequences ever resulted in anything good?
+But I would ask: When, in the history of the world, has separating the authority to act from the responsibility for the consequences ever resulted in anything good?

 © Copyright 2009, Augustus P. Lowell